MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-vmware-networking-concepts.md

 # AKS enabled by Azure Arc on VMware network requirements (preview)

-This article introduces the core concepts that provide networking to your VMs and applications in AKS enabled by Azure Arc on VMware:
+This article introduces the core concepts that provide networking to your VMs and applications in Azure Kubernetes Service (AKS) enabled by Azure Arc on VMware:

 - Logical networks for AKS enabled by Arc VMs
 - Control plane IP